 In allocating parental responsibility, the court favors parenting plans which allow the parents to share custody.
 It also grants each party decision making authority in regards to matters affecting the child, such as concerning their education, medical care, and religious upbringing.
 In these proceedings, you will be encouraged to negotiate agreements through your attorney or through court ordered mediation.
 In the event you and the other parent cannot come to an agreement, the Will County Family Court judge assigned to your case may issue an order in the matter.
 This order may include any of the following:

-At Sabuco, Beck, Hansen, Massino & Pollack, P.C., our Will County child custody attorneys work hard to ensure the best interests of both you and your child are protected.
+At Sabuco Beck, P.C., our Will County child custody attorneys work hard to ensure the best interests of both you and your child are protected.
 We provide compassionate, caring client service and aggressive legal representation, whether it involves filing legal documents, protecting you during negotiations and mediation proceedings, or defending your rights in hearings before the judge in your case.

-We encourage you to reach out and contact Sabuco, Beck, Hansen, Massino & Pollack, P.C. to request a consultation to discuss your case.
+We encourage you to reach out and contact Sabuco Beck, P.C. to request a consultation to discuss your case.
 We provide the trusted legal representation you need to protect your most important asset, which is the relationship between you and your child.
 Call or contact our office online today.